 Saving Mothers, Giving Life

-In Cross River State, E2A, in partnership with the Saving Mothers, Giving Life initiative, will replicate an evidence-based, comprehensive maternal and newborn health intervention that was successfully piloted in Uganda and Zambia and resulted in a 35 percent decline in mothers dying as a result of childbirth at participating facilities.
+In Cross River State, E2A, in partnership with the Saving Mothers, Giving Life initiative (SMGL), will replicate an evidence-based, comprehensive maternal and newborn health intervention that was successfully piloted in Uganda and Zambia and resulted in a 35 percent decline in mothers dying as a result of childbirth at participating facilities.
 This partnership will leverage and build on PMTCT Plus to deliver high-impact, essential maternal and newborn health services in all public and private facilities providing labor and delivery services in Cross River State.

 The Saving Mothers, Giving Life model constitutes a suite of evidence-based interventions to improve the quality and coverage of maternal and newborn health services, which are integrated with HIV services, to address the three delays to women accessing life-saving care: